Commercial & Industrial Stormwater Tips

 - Perform employee training.

 Some industries might be able to qualify for a "no exposure" exemption if you can completely remove all potential for stormwater pollution.
 If you do not qualify, then first look for ways to "shrink" the scope of the stormwater rule's coverage.
 If you operate physically separate facilities that perform different functions, not all those facilities may need permit coverage.

-If all or most of your runoff discharges from your site at one specific point, install a catch basin or retention pond just up from the outfall.
-That way, if you do get a large spill or release, some or all of it will be held in the pond or basin.
+10) If all or most of your runoff discharges from your site at one specific point, install a catch basin upstream of the outfall.
+A catch basin, in the event of a large spill or release, will allow for some or all of the pollutant to be captured prior to release into the stormwater system.
 This will give you more time or organize a clean-up effort which, in turn, reduces your risk of an unlawful discharge.

 Look around your facility.
 You might find there are other simple, inexpensive things that can make stormwater compliance easier.